Joint Activities with Other Associations

 - 2003: University of Colorado, Boulder, July 13-26, 2003

-The SPSP schools are set up primarily for American/Canadian students, but they will also accept five European EASP postgraduate members, who will be selected by the EASP.
-If necessary, EASP provides financial assistance to selected EASP participants.
-In addition, 5 postgraduate members of SPSP can participate at the EASP summer school, selected and sponsored by SPSP.
+The SISSP summer school is set up primarily for American/Canadian students, but they will also accept five European EASP postgraduate members, who will be selected by the EASP.
+If necessary, the EASP will provide financial assistance to selected EASP participants.
+In addition, 5 postgraduate members of the SPSP can participate at the EASP summer school, selected and sponsored by the SPSP.

 The Society for Experimental Social Psychology (SESP) is one of the leading associations of social psychologists in North America.
 SESP is in many respects a different type of organization to EASP.
 Membership is more selective, and there are no graduate student members.
 The primary activity of SESP is the organization of an annual meeting, which usually takes place in October.

 In an attempt to foster greater awareness of and communication between SESP and EASP, there have so far been three joint meetings, one unofficial and two official.
 The objective of these joint meetings is to strengthen the ties between social psychologists in Europe and North America, and to expose each set of members to the research being conducted on the 'other' continent.The first was a small, informal affair, which took place in Paris in 1977.
 The second, much larger meeting was the first formal joint meeting.
 It took place in Leuven/Louvain-la-Neuve, Belgium, in July 1992.
 The third was the first joint meeting to take place in North America.
 It took the form of an 'expanded' SESP meeting and it was held in Washington, DC, in September 1995.